leostera/hotstuff/README.md

 ## Installation

+### NPM

+If you're already running `npm` or `yarn`, you can just run `yarn global add
+@abstractmachines/hotstuff` or `npm install -g @abtrasctmachines/hotstuff` to get the right binary in your computer.

+If you're running against the Github package registry, our scoped name is `@abstractmachineslab` instead.

+### Source

-Right now this project is only available via source, but you can install it locally if you have a running Rust toolchain with:
+You can install it locally via source if you have a running Rust toolchain with:

 ```sh
 curl https://codeload.github.com/AbstractMachinesLab/hotstuff/tar.gz/main > hotstuff.tar.gz